EmoBurritto/reading-notes/topic-read-1.md

 To create paragraphs, add a line of blank code in between the desired text in order to properly format the prargraph.

-For bold text, use three *;for example
+For bold text, use three *.
+For example
 ***BOLD

-For italic text, use a * insert text and end with *; for example:
+For italic text, use a * insert text and end with *.
+For example:
 *Fancy*

 *For a list of ordered items, use 1., 2.
-3. 4. accordingly.For example:*
+3. 4. accordingly.
+For example:
 1. test
 2. test
 3. test
 4. test

-* For an unorderd list of items you can use a - or a single *; for example:*
+For an unorderd list of items you can use a - or a single *.
+For example:
 * test
 * test
 - test